- Designed For

-Through lectures and guided tastings of a range of wine and wine styles from around the world, course participants will be exposed to the topics of white and red winemaking, taste, mouthfeel, aromatics and spoilage.
-By the end of this course, students will be able to critically evaluate wine with authority and communicate that expertise to others.
+Through lectures and guided tastings of a range of wine and wine styles from around the world, you will be exposed to the topics of white and red winemaking, taste, mouthfeel, aromatics and spoilage.
+By the end of this workshop, you will be able to critically evaluate wine with authority and communicate that expertise to others.